tsackton/taelgar/People/Extraplanar Powers/Cloudspinner.md

 >[!info]+ Biographical Info
 > A [[Fey|fey]] ([[Fey|archfey]]) (she/her)
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% fix whereabouts, campaign info; update page with lore about cloak of rainbows and people of the rainbow and conflict with Cha'mutte  %%

 The Queen of Sunset was once the ruler of [[Amberglow]], known for spinning beautiful, magical thread from the clouds and sky.
 But long ago she vanished, and her realm has fallen into decay since that day.